maxim-saplin/flutter_python_starter/README.md

 - Flutter UI and Python module run in separate OS processes
 - gRPC for communication between Flutter and Python
 - PyInstaller builds Python into console app that hosts gRPC service
-  - As experimental feature can use Nuitka to buildnu standalone binary (smaller and faster)
+  - As experimental feature can use Nuitka to buildng standalone binary (smaller and faster)
+- The app can request a free port from OS and ask the server to start listening on this port
 - Flutter app carries the built Python binary as asset
 - Flutter app manages lifecycle of Python process (starts and kills it), caches the binary (doesn't extract it on each launch), can support versioning and substitute extracted Python with a newer version from assets
   - Timestamp is used for versioning, i.e. date time of PyInstaller execution is used as binary version